hcazzz/hcazzz.github.io/projects/calculator.md

   });
 }
 ```
-So everytime a button is pressed this event listener is called and it gets the buttons attribute.
-So if you were to press the button for the number 5, it would get the string "5".
+So, every time a button is pressed this event listener is called and it gets the buttons attribute.
+So, if you were to press the button for the number 5, it would get the string "5".